ItamarTerem/cs131_notes_dev/_chapters/videos/motion.md

-# Lukas - Kanade Method - Atem
+# Lukas - Kanade Method

 In the previous section we defined the problem of optical flow and derived equations to help us esitmate the motion vectors of individual pixels in an image.
 Now we propose three methods for solving these equations.
 We will first introduce the Lukas-Kanade method.

 **Approach**

-With only one equation and two unknows, it is impossible to estimate the image motion given by $(u, v)$ since solving for $u$ and $v$ requires atleast two equations which means that we need more equations to solve for the unknowns.
+With only one equation and two unknows, it is impossible to estimate the image motion given by $(u, v)$ since solving for $u$ and $v$ requires at least two equations which means that we need more equations to solve for the unknowns.

 To derive a system of equations, the Lukas-Kanade method applies the **Spatial coherence constraint** (spatial coherence introduced in the previous section) to the system; this assumes that neighboring pixels have the same optical flow value, $(u, v)$.
 Applying this constraint to a $5 \times 5$ window in the image yields 25 equations per pixel as follows: